mila-iqia/fuel/docs/overview.rst

    { rank=same; RequestIterator, DataIterator }

 Datasets
-  Datasets provide an interface to the data we are trying to acces.
+  Datasets provide an interface to the data we are trying to access.
 This data is usually stored on disk, but can also be created on the fly (e.g. drawn from a distribution), requested from a database or server, etc. Datasets are largely *stateless*.
 Multiple data streams can be iterating over the same